Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in the Galway area serve the city's strong clusters of medical technology, software, and research institutions.
-Proximity enables low-latency performance for R&D, manufacturing, and local enterprise applications.
+Proximity To Key Business Districts: Data centers in Galway are strategically positioned to serve the city's thriving medical technology, software, and engineering industries.
+This proximity provides low-latency compute for research, development, and local enterprise applications.

 Natural Disaster Risk

-Galway has a very low natural disaster risk profile, with an overall INFORM Risk score of 2.1 out of 10 as of September 2025.
-This low-risk environment is a key advantage for building resilient infrastructure and ensuring high uptime.
+Galway has a very low natural disaster risk profile, with an overall INFORM Risk score of 2.1 out of 10, as of September 2025.
+The risk environment is stable, making it a secure location for critical infrastructure.